voces/wc3networkio/README.md

 actual network requests.
 More on special requests later.

 ### Writing a response
-Once the proxy has the response content, it should write the response to disk to be consumed by the map.
+Once the proxy has the response content, the proxy should write the response to disk to be consumed by the map.
 The responses will be written to the request file's path, replacing `requests` with `responses`.
 Further, because WC3 maps can only preload a single path once, the proxy will write ten files, each with a numeric tag, ranging from 0 to 9.
 This tag comes at the end of the filename before the file extension.

 Example: